Welsh Rarebit is the ultimate cheese on toast, a rich sauce with English mustard and Worcestershire sauce, grilled until golden and bubbly.

 It evolved over time to become a "spiced" cheese sauce that was slid under the grill.

-As a dish it so often gets called Welsh rabbit, for good reason, that name predates the rarebit version by about half of a century.
+As a dish, it so often gets called Welsh rabbit, for good reason, that name predates the rarebit version by about half a century.

 But enough history, it is glorious!
-The cheese sauce is not dissimilar to the one used in the outrageously indulgent chicken parmo from Middlesborough.
+The cheese sauce is not dissimilar to the one used in the outrageously indulgent chicken parmo from Middlesbrough and my cauliflower cheese pasta bake.

 The cheese sauce starts life as a classic bechamel, much like the French classic cod mornay, and my smoked haddock gratin.